 Your iPhone will now reset to factory defaults.
 Set it up like a new one and check if the issue has been rectified.

 Contact Apple Support

-If none of these workarounds is able to get your iPhone speaker back to work as intended, then you should already consider escalating the problem to Apple Support or your iPhone carrier.
+If none of these workarounds is able to get your iPhone speaker back to work as intended or you still have a poor quality sound, then you should already consider escalating the problem to Apple Support or your iPhone carrier.
 You may opt to request further assistance in performing more advanced troubleshooting procedures using appropriate tools.
 Otherwise, take your iPhone to an authorized service center and have your device assessed by an iPhone technician.